chrisalexander0617/find_my_ride/README.md

 * dot-env

 ### Firebase Setup
 Create a firebase account and create a new app https://console.firebase.google.com/.
+Afterwards, create a web app and copy and paste the SDK variables and add them to an `.env.local` file in the root of the application so it can be used inside of `firebase.js`

 ## Available Scripts